 I reached up and felt my right ear.
 The entire thing was squishy like a water balloon and it was swollen shut.
 I couldn’t hear anything out of it.

-“Well,” he finally said after some deliberation, “We’re going to need a syringe.”
+“Well,” he said after some hesitation, “We’re going to need a syringe.”

 I ran over to my backpack and fished one out.